A Quick Overview

 - The Stories screen: swipe left for what might be a teen's main source of news.
 It's loaded with Stories.

 - The Discover screen: Click on the far right ‘play’ button tab for premium news and entertainment.

 - Swipe up for Memories, where you can rewatch your saved Snaps and Stories.

-- The Discover section showcases stories from sources ranging from mainstream media (The Wall Street Journal, Wired, National Geographic) to entertainment websites to Snapchat itself, which publishes collections of user-submitted Snaps about certain topics.
+- The Stories section showcases stories from sources ranging from mainstream media (The Wall Street Journal, Wired, National Geographic) to entertainment websites to Snapchat itself, which publishes collections of user-submitted Snaps about certain topics.

 - To see less of a certain kind of Story, just press and hold on it, then select 'Hide'.

 - Be sure to understand and review privacy settings.
 (More on that below.)
 The first stop is Snap Map, which you can view by clicking on the far left tab on the action bar.

 - By default, Snapchat doesn't share your location, but the first time you open the Snap Map, you'll be prompted to choose whether to share your location with specific friends, all your friends, or none at all.

 - You can see and adjust this in the settings menu of Snap Map at any time (just tap the gear icon at the top of the Map screen).

 - View your Snapchat Settings by going to the Camera screen, tappincan disappearg the Profile icon at top, and then tapping the gear icon.